-The photo to the left is of a home I sold a few years back.
+The photo to the right is of a San Jose home I sold a few years back.
 You cannot tell from the image, but there is a front door off to the right of the single car garage door, and back around on the left side, near the double car garage door, there’s another front door.
+There are 2 units.
 It is a duplex or a duet home?
 You cannot necessarily tell by looking!

+A duet home is considered an attached single family home.
+It’s one unit which you can purchase.
 With duet homes, each side is sold separately.
+(It’s more like a townhouse with just 2 units.)
 Most of the time they are 2 stories, younger, and both sides are owner occupied and they are considered “attached single family homes” while a house is usually a “detached single family home”.
 Although just as with a house, there could be a tenant in a duet home, it is not presumed to be an investment property.

 Duet homes may have HOA dues, as some of these housing units are inside of a home owner’s association – there may be private roads, shared pools, etc. Or they could be just a community of 2 units, both responsible for their own side.

 Duet homes will have something like HOA documents, though, so that there is a financial instrument for how to manage issues such as re-roofing, re-paving a shared driveway, etc. Sometimes there are annual dues collected so that the shared, larger expenses can be managed without a big financial surprise.

 How do you know if a property is a duplex or a duet home?